 Swells were about one meter or less.
 The ride was comfortable although this landlubber was still mildly seasick.
 When waves are over two meters, cage diving boats remain in port.
 My timing on this trip was fortunate because the marine biologist said a storm with waves as large as nine meters was forecast for the next day.

 Shortly after we arrived great whites revealed their presence.
 In the movies, sharks swim around with their dorsal fin above water.
-The entire time we were at Shark Alley, I saw a fin above water a only few times and that was only as a shark was striking the bait.
+The entire time we were at Shark Alley, I saw a fin above water a only few times and that was only as a shark was preparing to strike the bait.

 Once the cage was in the water and we knew that great whites were in the area, the crew issued wet suits and face masks.

 The moment of truth had arrived.
 In my mind I could hear my mother (rest in peace) proclaiming “Heavens to Betsy!
 Are you really fool enough to get in the water with those things?
 That boy ain’t got the sense he was born with.”

 Even though my mother would have disapproved, I’d come too far to back out now.
 There were 12 people wanting to dive so we took turns in the cage five at a time.
 When a great white approached the bait, a crew member pulled the bait to the cage and out of the water.
 The sharks followed the bait right up to the cage.
 Then the crew snatched the bait out of the water before the shark could get it.
 The idea was to bring the sharks in close but not actually feed them.